im-open/process-dotnet-test-results/README.md

         run: cat ${{ steps.process-test.outputs.test-results-file-path }} > $GITHUB_STEP_SUMMARY
 ```

-The value for `report-title-filter` input in the example above will output a report title of `AuthenticatedTests` from unit test name of `Shopping.Automation.Test.AuthenticatedTests.PrescriptionPlanQuoteTests.VerifyUserCanQuoteForPDPPlan`.
+The value for `report-title-filter` input in the example above will output a report title of `LoginTests` from unit test name of `MyProject.Automation.Test.LoginTests.ValidateLogin`.
 This input is helpful to differentiate groups of tests in the markdown output to file and pull request comment.

 ## Contributing